neherlab/gisaid_nextstrain/README.md

 This is a simple [nextstrain](https://nextstrain.org) pipeline for seasonal influenza virus data sets download from [GISAID](https://gisaid.org).
 It is derived from the main nextstrain seasonal flu analysis workflow available at [nextstrain/seasonal-flu](https://github.com/nextstrain/seasonal-flu).

-This repository also includes an install scripts `install_conda.sh` that you will need to run before analyzing your data with nextstrain.
+To install nextstrain, you need a linux-like environment (for example Windows Subsystem for Linux) and execute the script [`install_conda.sh`](install_conda.sh):
 ```
-# This script installs miniconda abd augur.
+# This script installs miniconda and augur.
 It can be run without
 # administrator privileges.
-It has the following prerequisits
+It has the following prerequisites
 #  - curl
 #  - gcc
 # You need to install these via your package manager (e.g. apt-get)